 Throughout the program, candidates work closely with faculty and cultivate strong peer support networks.
-The Literacy Education program is aligned with the Pennsylvania Department of Education (PDE), the International Reading Association (IRA), the National Council for Teachers of English (NCTE), and the Council for Accreditation of Educator Preparation (CAEP) (formerly known as NCATE) standards.
-Following successful completion of the program, candidates are eligible to take the Praxis examination for certification as a Reading Specialist (K-12).
-A Literacy Leadership certificate and fellowship opportunities in the National Writing Project (NWP) are also available.
+The Literacy Education program is aligned with the Pennsylvania Department of Education (PDE), the International Literacy Association (ILA), the National Council for Teachers of English (NCTE), and the Council for Accreditation of Educator Preparation (CAEP) (formerly known as NCATE) standards.
+Following successful completion of the program, candidates are eligible to take the Praxis examination for certification as a K-12 Reading Specialist.
+The Reading Specialist Praxis Exam consists of questions about assessment, literacy development, leadership skills, and case study analysis.
+Our program completers continue to have a high success rate with 100% of candidates passing the exam.
+A Literacy Leadership postbaccalaureate certificate and fellowship opportunities in the Capital Area Writing Project/ National Writing Project are also available.

 Degree Conferred: M.Ed.